rust-lang/book/2018-edition/src/appendix-06-translation.md

-## Appendix E: Translations of the Book
+## Appendix F: Translations of the Book

 For resources in languages other than English.
 Most are still in progress; see [the Translations label][label] to help or let us know about a new translation!